gregyjames/chemX/README.md

 chemX
 =====

-A simple jquery like library.
-That favors size over functions.
+The chemX library is a light jquery like dom manuipilation library.

 Example